fschwiet/AdjacentTests/ReadMe.md

 ## Expected result

 - The new test should build and run as part of the test project.
+- - The Library.csproj file should not have been modified.
+The files disposition is already appropriately configured by the csproj files.
+Note that by removing the modification one can build and run the test.

 ## ActualResult

-- JetBrain's Rider has modified the Library.csproj file to include the test file, rather than let it be included by the test library:
+- JetBrain's Rider has modified the Library.csproj file to include the test file, rather than let it be included by the test library.
+The added line is the final Include here:
     ```
       <ItemGroup>
         <Compile Remove="**\*Test.cs" />